dr-costas/clotho-baseline-dataset/README.md

 If you use the code in this repository to handle the Clotho dataset, then you can find useful the `DataLoader` in the
 [Clotho data loader repository](https://github.com/dr-costas/clotho-dataloader).

-**NOTICE**: This code is transferred to a new repository: https://github.com/audio-captioning/clotho-dataset

-The current repository will not be updated any more.
-Any issues will be taken into account, but the updated code will be pushed at the new repository.

-Sorry for the inconvenience!

 ----